How do you know when it’s time to add a new social media channel?

 Defining “need” within social media is a challenge, but with Instagram, we started by looking at hashtags.

 #FLX has 71,815 posts

 #FingerLakes has 163,873 posts

-The rate of use for these hashtags showed that people were using them.
-And if people were using the hashtags, then other people were searching for them.
+The rate of use for these hashtags showed that people use them.
+And if people use the hashtags, then other people search for them.
 As we know, 48% of Instagram users rely on the platform to find a new travel destination, and 35% use it to discover a new place.
 So we could tell that people were looking to see what the Finger Lakes had to offer, and sharing their time in our region with their friends and followers.